Compilation of State and Federal Privacy Laws

 The book is "strongly recommended for all public libraries and law school libraries" by LIBRARY JOURNAL

-The electronic edition shows new additions to this reference book in red.
+The electronic edition displays new additions from the previous year in red.

 WANT A FREE ELECTRONIC COPY?

 Use the order form below to order a one-year newsletter subscription at $65 and write "FREE SL" on your order before you send it.

-The book describes scores of new laws on "security-breach notifications" (more than 40 of them), "credit freezes," ID theft, use of credit reports in employment, use of social-media passwords by employers, Social Security numbers (more than two dozen laws), "pretexting" to get telephone-calling records, and new state laws regulating drones and automobile data recorders, radio frequency identity technology (RFID), telephoto lens, and biometrics.
+The book describes scores of new laws on "security-breach notifications" (more than 40 of them), "credit freezes," ID theft, use of credit reports in employment, use of social-media passwords by employers, Social Security numbers (more than two dozen laws), "pretexting" to get telephone-calling records, and new state laws regulating drones and automobile data recorders, radio frequency identity technology (RFID), and biometrics.

 A prime non-fiction seller on amazon.comcenter>